mattiasarro/confr/README.md

 ## References to singletons

-If a config value in `_base.yaml` starrs with a `$`, it is considered a reference to a singleton.
+If a config value in `_base.yaml` with the format `${singleton}`, it is considered a reference to a singleton.
 For example, we might do  the following:

 **_base.yaml**